 2. A predilection for Architectural and Domestic Details

-Panorama of the view from James Stuart's apartment in Rear Window. © Paramount Pictures
+Panorama of the view from James Stewart's apartment in Rear Window. © Paramount Pictures

 Undoubtedly, stairs are the quintessential Hitchcock motif.
 Already in 1929, a critic spoke of Hitchcock’s “staircase complex.”
 Spatially fragmented structures, staircases are places of crisis and their perspectival effects seem to confine characters.
 Connecting the semi-public spaces of the house with the strict private environment of bedrooms, stairs are the spines of domestic spaces, and hence an arena for psychological tensions.
 Staircases also lead to trouble, since inquisitiveness drives characters upstairs or downstairs.
 In addition, Hitchcock integrates staircases into his technique of suspense: Each step advances but also delays the dénouement.

 Still from Vertigo. © Paramount Pictures

 Throughout his career, Hitchcock used famous monuments in his films.
 Often, climactic scenes are situated in buildings that are entertaining in themselves, such as the British Museum, the Statue of Liberty or Mount Rushmore.